 Bitcoin trading is becoming more popular due to its many benefits.
-These include:
+These include the following:

-There is no central bank changing the valuation of Bitcoin and therefore the rate of Bitcoins is completely free from any macroeconomic or geopolitical issues or influences.
+- Decentralised currency – There is no central bank changing the valuation of Bitcoin, and therefore the rate of Bitcoins is completely free from any macroeconomic or geopolitical issues or influences.

-The majority of Forex brokers offering Bitcoin as an instrument offer a high leverage of up to 1:1000 which allows experienced traders to gain greater profits.
+- Leverages – The majority of Forex brokers offering Bitcoin as an instrument offer a high leverage of up to 1:1,000, which allows experienced traders to gain greater profits.

-As Bitcoin transactions are recorded digitally on a public network with no bank or clearing agency involvement there is usually no transaction fee involved on Bitcoin trades, even when transferring sums globally.
+- Free transactions – As Bitcoin transactions are recorded digitally on a public network with no bank or clearing agency involvement, there is usually no transaction fee involved on Bitcoin trades, even when transferring sums globally.

-It is possible to start trading Bitcoin with an amount as small as $25 with certain brokers and trading costs are kept low to appeal to new clients.
+- Low deposit amounts and trading costs – It is possible to start trading Bitcoin with an amount as small as $25 with certain brokers, and trading costs are kept low to appeal to new clients.

-There is no need to reveal any personal or bank details when trading in Bitcoin which allows investors to remain anonymous while maintaining security of their funds.
+- High security – There is no need to reveal any personal or bank details when trading in Bitcoin, which allows investors to remain anonymous while maintaining the security of their funds.

-When a trader chooses to trade in Bitcoin they can use any broker based anywhere in the world which is not the case with regular currencies.
+- No global restrictions – When a trader chooses to trade in Bitcoin they can use any broker based anywhere in the world, which is not the case with regular currencies.

 There are, however, increased risks associated with Forex trading in Bitcoin:

-Historically, there has always been high volatility in Bitcoin prices and as there is no regulation, brokers can use this to their own advantage to the expense of clients.
+- Volatility – Historically, there has always been high volatility in Bitcoin prices, and as there is no regulation, brokers can use this to their own advantage at the expense of clients.
 As prices can swing wildly by up to a dollar or more per day, there is also an increased chance of extreme losses for inexperienced traders.

-Bitcoins are increasingly becoming the target of cyber criminals and any Bitcoin account is at risk of being hacked.
-Also there have been cases where entire Bitcoin accounts have been lost due to computer hardware or software failures.
+- Theft and software problems – Bitcoins are increasingly becoming the target of cyber-criminals, and any Bitcoin account is at risk of being hacked.
+There have also been cases where entire Bitcoin accounts have been lost due to computer hardware or software failures.

 What Affects the Price of Bitcoin?

-As with any currency, there are several factors which impact the value of Bitcoins.
-These include:
+As with any currency, there are several factors that impact on the value of Bitcoins.
+These include the following:

-- Traditional currency issues – if one of the traditional currencies is facing a crisis like a banking crash Bitcoins come to the fore since it is uncontrolled by any single organisation or central bank.
+- Traditional currency issues – If one of the traditional currencies is facing a crisis such as a banking crash, Bitcoin comes to the fore since it is not controlled by any single organisation or central bank.